daattali/beautiful-jekyll/_posts/2019-03-03-What-is-Requirements.md

     • Users of the Product – intended end-users and how they affect product usability
     • Requirements Constraints – limitations of the project and restrictions on design
-    • Naming Conventions and Definitions – vocabulary of the product Relevant Facts – outside influences that make a difference to this product
+    • Naming Conventions and Definitions – vocabulary of the product
+    • Relevant Facts – outside influences that make a difference to this product
     • Assumptions – assumptions developers are making

 Product Constraint Example:
-• The product budget must not exceed $50,000
+- The product budget must not exceed $50,000
-• The product shall run on the company’s existing machines
+- The product shall run on the company’s existing machines
-• Implementation of the product cannot interrupt daily business
+- Implementation of the product cannot interrupt daily business
-• The last 5 years of historical data needs to be made available in the product
+- The last 5 years of historical data needs to be made available in the product

 ## What Makes a Good Requirements?

-A can make a long list of word like Accountable, Understandable, Attainable, Modifiable, Testable, Traceable, Measurable, Feasible, Allocable, Concise, Consistent, Complete, Correct, Feasible, Design Independent, Necessary, Organized, Unambiguous, Prioritized, and so on.
+A can make a long list of word like ☑ Accountable, ☑ Understandable, ☑ Attainable, ☑ Modifiable, ☑ Testable, ☑ Traceable, ☑ Measurable, ☑ Feasible, ☑ Allocable, ☑ Concise, ☑ Consistent, ☑ Complete, ☑ Correct, ☑ Feasible, ☑ Design Independent, ☑ Necessary, ☑ Organized, ☑ Unambiguous, ☑ Prioritized, and so on.

 But we will use SMART formula like setting goal.

 # SMART Requirement

-SMART = Specific, Measurable, Attainable, Reasonable, Traceable What is a SMART Requirement?
+**SMART** = Specific, Measurable, Attainable, Reasonable, Traceable What is a SMART Requirement?

     1. Specific: